jboss-developer/jboss-eap-quickstarts/kitchensink-deltaspike/README.md

 What is it?
 -----------

-This is your project!
-It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on Red Hat JBoss Enterprise Application Platform 6.1 or later.

-This project is setup to allow you to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, JPA 2.0 and Bean Validation 1.0.

-This quickstart uses the `kitchensink` quickstart as its starting point.
-Rather than using a Stateless EJB, it leverages the DeltaSpike @Transactional annotation to give transactional behavior to a CDI bean.
+The `kitchensink-deltaspike` quickstart is a deployable Maven 3 project that demonstrates how to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, JPA 2.0 and Bean Validation 1.0.
+It uses the `kitchensink` quickstart as its starting point, however, rather than using a Stateless EJB, it leverages the DeltaSpike @Transactional annotation to give transactional behavior to a CDI bean.
 The entity manager is managed by the application rather than the container.

 The DeltaSpike project (http://incubator.apache.org/deltaspike) consists of a number of portable CDI extensions that provide useful features for Java application developers.